 |Seminar by N. Achilleos: Modelling Planetary Magnetodiscs (PDF)|

 |'Magnetospheric Cusp Processes' by S. V. Badman (AOGS Meeting, Singapore)|

 |'Magnetospheric Boundary Processes' by A. Masters (AOGS Meeting, Singapore) (PDF)|

 |'Auroral Processes at Different Planets' by N. Achilleos (AOGS Meeting, Singapore) (PDF)|

 Student Projects : Please contact me if you are a UCL student interested in any of the following:

 UCL Astronomy Colloquium 2008: Exploring the Solar System: UCL astrophysics group have a colloquium, usually each year, on some topic from the general area of astronomy.
 In 2008, the Atmospheric Physics Laboratory conducted a meeting on Solar System science at Cumberland Lodge (Windsor Great Park) which featured many eminent planetary scientists.
-You may find useful materials, including the presentations, at this URL: Exploring the Solar System 2008.Last Updated: Aug 2012 by N. Achilleos
+Please contact me if you would like more information on material presented,Last Updated: Aug 2014 by N. Achilleos

 University College London - Gower Street - London - WC1E 6BT - +44 (0)20 7679 2000 - Copyright © 1999-2007 UCL